 Have a dance party.
 Whether you’re at a big family gathering or it’s just you and your kids, there’s nothing like some good old-fashioned dancing.
 Turn on some favourite tunes and everyone can show off their best moves.
 And if you really want to include that famous rabbit-y dance?
-Well, this tutorial will show you, step-by-step, exactly how to do The Bunny Hop.
+Well, this tutorial will tell you, step-by-step, exactly how to do the Bunny Hop.

 5. Leapfrog/bunny game

 Leapfrog is always a fun family game.
 Pretending to be bunnies instead of frogs makes it perfect for Easter.

 6. Animal friends